pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

 Dependency specifiers
 =====================

-This document describes the dependency specifiers format as originally specified in :pep:`508`.
+This document defines the format used to specify dependencies on other projects.
+The language defined is a compact line based format which was adapted from the format originally used in ``pip`` requirements files.

 The job of a dependency is to enable tools like pip [#pip]_ to find the right package to install.
 Sometimes this is very loose - just specifying a name, and sometimes very specific - referring to a specific file to install.
-Sometimes dependencies are only relevant in one platform, or only some versions are acceptable, so the language permits describing all these cases.
+Sometimes dependencies are only relevant on one platform, or only some versions are acceptable, so the language permits describing all these cases.

-The language defined is a compact line based format which is already in widespread use in pip requirements files, though we do not specify the command line option handling that those files permit.
-There is one caveat - the URL reference form, specified in :ref:`Versioning specifier specification <version-specifiers>` is not actually implemented in pip, but we use that format rather than pip's current native format.
+Whether tools should be strict or permissive in their processing of dependency specifiers is largely dependent on the role of the tool in the wider ecosystem:

+* publishing tools and index servers SHOULD be strict in their processing for new releases, encouraging the consistency of published specifiers to improve over time
+* locking and installation tools MAY be permissive in their processing, allowing consumption of older packages which may contain dependency specifiers that are arguably nonsensical

 Specification
 =============